jbeck018/howlerops/frontend/AG_GRID_PERFORMANCE_ANALYSIS.md

 ---

-## IMPLEMENTATION RECOMMENDATIONS FOR SQL STUDIO
+## IMPLEMENTATION RECOMMENDATIONS FOR Howlerops

 ### 1. **Adopt the Frame Scheduling Pattern**
 Create a similar `AnimationFrameService` that: